 Light short-sleeved cotton clothing is recommended for the days and a long-sleeved shirt and trousers for the evenings which will help you to fend off mosquitoes.
 In the rainy season you need a waterproof jacket and/or an umbrella. (see chapter "when to go").
 In many hotels there is a laundry service on offer, so you can get your washing done.
-As for footwear, you should carry with you a good pair of walking shoes for our hiking tours and a pair of sandals.
+As for footwear, you should carry with you a good pair of walking shoes and a pair of sandals.
 Thongs are useful in shower and pool areas.
 Don't forget your swimwear!
-You will have the opportunity to swim in the sea, and some of our hotels have clean swimming pools.
+You will have the opportunity to swim in some of our hotels' swimming pools and in the sea.